Toloka/docs/en/guide/_includes/toloka-requester-source/id-toloka-requester-source/project-moderation.md

 Moderation begins when you launch the first pool of a new project in which the pools have not been started before.

 This usually takes about 1 hour.
 In some cases, the moderation process may take longer.
 Note that tasks are not available to Tolokers during moderation.
+Once it's finished, you'll get a message with the results.

-If moderation was successful and you didn't pause the pool, then the project will be launched and Tolokers will be able to take your task.
+If your project successfully pass moderation and you didn't pause the pool, Tolokers will start your tasks.

-Otherwise, you'll see the **Your project didn't pass moderation** label under the project name and get the appropriate notification.
+Otherwise, you'll see the **Your project didn't pass moderation** label under the project name.
 In this case, you won't be able to launch pools and Tolokers won't see tasks from the project.

-If the [rules](../../../../guide/concepts/unwanted.md) have been violated and your project is rejected:

-1. Press the **Contact support** button on the pool page or on the project page to find out why the project was rejected.
+If your project is rejected, press the **Contact support** button on the pool page or on the project page to find out why and get specific recommendations.

-2. Follow the recommendations of our support and [edit](../../../../guide/concepts/edit-project.md) the project to eliminate violations.

-    Also you can [clone](../../../../guide/concepts/project.md#clone) the project, make changes in it and launch the cloned project to start moderation again.

-3. Ask the support to recheck and accept project.
+Use the recommendations to fix the task content and let us know when it's ready to check.
+If everything is OK, your project will be approved, and Tolokers will be able to start your tasks.
+If not, we'll tell you what else you need to do.
+Also you can [clone](../../../../guide/concepts/project.md#clone) the rejected project, make changes and launch it again.